 Main Street, just a 5-minute walk from the ferry landing, is full of boutiques, restaurants and tasting rooms.
 With 150 acres of gardens, Bainbridge Island is a serene alternative to the bustling city.

 Before making your way back to the mainland don’t forget to take a stop by Mora Iced Creamery.
-With flavours like Blueberry, Peppermint or Cheesecake with Brownies all freshly made, how could you resist?
+With flavors like Blueberry, Peppermint or Cheesecake with Brownies all freshly made, how could you resist?

 If this doesn’t float your boat then hop on one of Seattle’s 22 ferries to your chosen destination around the Pacific Northwest on the country’s largest ferry network.